Should Brick-and-Mortar Casinos Start Revealing RTPs of Games?

 Will Land-Based Casinos Start Disclosing RTP Rates Anytime Soon?

 Unfortunately, regulators do not hold land-based casinos to the same high standards.
-As brick-and-mortar casinos are not required to disclose the potential return of their games, they will most probably continue to keep their visitors in the dark.
+As brick-and-mortar casinos are not required to disclose the potential return of their games, they will probably continue to keep their visitors in the dark.

 Closing Thoughts